olliejday/ug4_project/notes/notes.md

 Eval curves look sensible and behaviour isn't crazy so def think it's training Couldn't see any completions on eval tho it seems to have some in training?

-* Will need debug it a few times
-*  and then do some hparam tweaks
-*   then run on all 5 seeds
+x Will need debug it a few times x  and then do some hparam tweaks x   then run on all 5 seeds

 ---